Kaoguxuebao 2017-2

 Liang Yun

 The early Qin Culture refers to the Qin Culture from the Western Zhou Dynasty to the early Spring-and-Autumn Period.
 Considering its cultural composition, we will realize that it has three main sources, namely the Shang, Zhou and Xirong (Western Barbarian) Cultures.
 The elements derived from the Shang Culture include the setting of waist pits and the custom of burying dogs in graves, the using of human victim and human sacrifice, the burial forms of chariots and horses, the Shang-style pottery wares and the tradition of constructing huge-scale mausoleums.
 These elements reflect that the Qin people initially came from the east and had strong ties with the Shang Dynasty and were deeply influenced by the Shang Culture, and belonged to the Yin Yimin (adherents of the downfallen Shang Dynasty) in the broader sense.
 The elements absorbed from the Zhou Culture include the architectural types of the ancestral temples and palaces, the execution of the ritual vessel using system, the musical instrument suspension system, the Zhou-style pottery wares and the writing script features.
 These elements show that the Qin people learned ritual and musical culture of the Western Zhou Dynasty, which had a great realistic political significance in the early stage of Qin's history.
 The factors derived from the cultures of the Xirong ethnic group or the northern steppes include the flexed burial position, the gold ornaments on human bodies and chariots and horses, iron wares, animal motifs on utensils, recesses on the walls of the burial pits and the ditches around the graves, the using of the bronze cauldron and daggers.
 Such elements reflect that during the development process in Longyou region, the Qin people absorbed the cultures of the nearby Xirong ethnic group, the Eurasian steppes and farther beyond.
 The first kind of elements still occupied the superior position in the Qin Culture down to the mid Western Zhou, then the second and the third ones held preponderance from the late Western Zhou to the early Spring-and-Autumn Period, and simultaneously, the first were only shown in the aristocratic burial activities.
-Based on the remnant of the Shang Culture, the early Qin Culture came into being by widely absorbing elements of the Zhou and Xirong Cultures.
+Based on the remnant of the Shang Culture, the early Qin Culture came into being by widely absorbing elements of the Zhou and Xirong Cultures.by

 THE INFLUENCES OF THE BRONZES OF THE MIDDLE AND LOWER REACHES OF THE YANGTZE RIVER TO THE CENTRAL PLAINS IN THE EARLY ZHOU DYNASTY